5hojib/grammers/README.md

-# gramme.rs

-A set of Rust libraries to interact with Telegram's API, hence the name *(tele)gramme.rs*.

 ## Current status

 It works!
 The high-level interface is slowly taking shape, and it can already be used to [build